PiBrewing/craftbeerpi4-documentation/master/examples/example-influxdb2.md

 Please follow the installation instructions for Grafana an scroll down to `Install Grafana` on this [page](https://grafana.com/tutorials/install-grafana-on-raspberry-pi/).

 Open a terminal and add the APT key used to authenticate packages.
-Ideally you are in your home directory as youi must have wrtie capabilities.
+Ideally you are in your home directory as you must have write access.

 ```
 sudo mkdir -p /etc/apt/keyrings/